An in-principle super-polynomial quantum advantage for approximating combinatorial optimization problems via computational learning theory: Materials and methods

 Again, this can be straightforwardly be incorporated into a commuting classical Hamiltonian involving only terms of the type $(\mathbbm{1}- Z_j)$ for suitable site labels $j$, precisely as commonly considered in quantum approximate optimization \cite{farhi_qaoa_2014}.
-Lastly, to ensure we find a minimal coloring, we can either run the quantum optimization algorithm for increasing $k$ and check whether a valid coloring has been found or one adds additional $k$ qubits $w_c$, $c\in\{1,\dots,k\}$, which we enforce to be $1$ if color $c$ is used and $0$ if color $c$ is not used by adding the energetic penalty $b_{v,c} - b_{v,c}w_c$ for all $v\in\{1,\dots,m\},c\in\{1,\dots,k\}$.
+Lastly, to ensure we find a minimal colouring, we can either run the quantum optimization algorithm for increasing $k$ and check whether a valid colouring has been found or one adds additional $k$ qubits $w_c$, $c\in\{1,\dots,k\}$, which we enforce to be $1$ if colour $c$ is used and $0$ if colour $c$ is not used by adding the energetic penalty $b_{v,c} - b_{v,c}w_c$ for all $v\in\{1,\dots,m\},c\in\{1,\dots,k\}$.
 This corresponds to enforcing the inequality $b_{v,c} \leq w_c$.
-We can then add the energetic penalty $\sum_{c=1}^k w_c$ to enforce the optimization algorithm to find the minimal coloring.
+We can then add the energetic penalty $\sum_{c=1}^k w_c$ to enforce the optimization algorithm to find the minimal colouring.
 For these reasons, the approximation results proven here motivate the application of quantum optimization techniques for commuting Hamiltonian optimization problems.
-Note that this construction is very similar to the integer linear program we proposed in Section \ref{subsec:classhard_ilp} to reduce the formula coloring problem to ILP.
+Note that this construction is very similar to the integer linear program we proposed in Section \ref{subsec:classhard_ilp} to reduce the formula colouring problem to ILP.